From Brattleboro: Exit #2, I-91, 15 mi. W on VT Route 9

 In 1955, the steel fire tower was moved from Townshend State Park to the summit of Mt Olga at Molly Stark State Park.
 Hogback Ski Area operated partially on park property under lease agreement from 1955 until 1987.
 Campground development started in the late 1950’s with the park officially opening on July 2, 1960.

-Two camping loops consist of 23 tent/trailer sites and 11 lean-to sites.
+Two camping loops consist of 23 tent/RV sites and 11 lean-to sites.
 One restroom with showers ($) is located in each loop.
 There is a play area and a hiking trail that leads to the Mt.
 Olga fire tower.

 You Can Rent the Pavilion at Molly Stark